Fiat 500 (2007)

 The Fiat 500 is an A-segment city car manufactured and marketed by the Italian car maker Fiat, a subdivision of Stellantis, since 2007.
 It is available in hatchback coupé and fixed-profile convertible body styles, over a single generation, with an intermediate facelift in Europe in the 2016 model year.
 Developed during FIAT's tenure as a subdivision of FCA, the 500 was internally designated as the Type 312.

 Derived from the 2004 Fiat Trepiùno 3+1 concept (designed by Roberto Giolito), the 500's styling recalls Fiat's 1957 Fiat 500, nicknamed the Bambino, designed and engineered by Dante Giacosa, with more than 4 million sold over its 18-year (1957–1975) production span.
 In 2011, Roberto Giolito of Centro Stile Fiat received the Compasso d'Oro industrial design award for the Fiat 500.

 Manufactured in Tychy, Poland, and Toluca, Mexico, the 500 is marketed in more than 100 countries worldwide, including North America, where the 500 marked Fiat's market return after 27 years.
 The millionth Fiat 500 was produced in 2012 and the two-millionth in 2017, after 10 years.
 The 2.5-millionth Fiat 500 was produced in the Tychy, Poland plant, in March 2021.
-The 500 has won more than 40 major awards, including "Car of the Year" (2007) by the British magazine Car, the 2008 European Car of the Year, and the "World's Most Beautiful Automobile".
+The 500 has won more than 40 major awards, including "Car of the Year" (2007) by the British magazine Car and the 2008 European Car of the Year.